No one was more shocked than Ivan Demidov on July 15, 2008.

 No one was more shocked than Ivan Demidov

 Hailing from Moscow, Russia - a burgeoning online poker hotspot - Ivan built his bankroll playing online.
-And though he still mainly focuses on Internet play, he has ventured into the live realm more and more in recent years.
+And though he still mainly focuses on his online game on the best real money poker sites, he has ventured into the live realm more and more in recent years.

 In 2006 he cashed in fifth place in a Pot-Limit Omaha event at the Russian Poker Championships, which were held in his hometown.
 Emboldened, the next year he ventured to the Doyle Brunson Five Diamond World Poker Classic in Vegas, where he placed third in a $1,000 NLHE tournament for $21,710.